-In images of women they look like you can talk them out of their dream.
-They look slightly insecure, looking for a permission or an approval.
-And in most instances that's exactly the case.
-These women haven't firmed up their non-negotiables!
-There's still room for a discussion.
+In images of women they look like you can talk them out of their dreams.
+They look slightly insecure, looking for permission or approval.
+And in most instances that’s exactly the case.
+These women haven’t firmed up their non-negotiables!
+There’s still room for a discussion.
 If this then that.
 We can negotiate.
-And she's going to give in.
+And she’s going to give in.

-It's time to pick our non-negotiables, ladies.
-Or our bigger life will never happen!
+Stop.
+It’s time to pick our non-negotiables or our bigger life will never happen!

 Secondly, you might think that it could be possible for someone to have such a life but not for you.
 Self-doubt overrides any desire to live in an abundance which is, actually, meant for all of us.